OoDIS: Anomaly Instance Segmentation and Detection Benchmark: Benchmark and Evaluated Methods

-The test set contains three relabeled datasets with different properties, but shares a common in-distribution dataset.
-For the submission to the benchmark, we allow models trained on $19$ Cityscapes~\cite{cordts2016cityscapes} classes as the in-distribution dataset, and allow the use of auxiliary data, such as COCO~\cite{lin2014microsoft} to introduce virtual anomalies, similar to other anomaly segmentation works~\cite{grcic2022densehybrid,nayal2023rba,tian2022pebal,dibiase2021synboost,chan2021entropy,grcic2023m2feam}.
-It is important to note that we expect no explicit supervision to segment unknowns, much like in the real world, we do not know what kind of anomalies we will encounter.
 The benchmark data contains three classes: inlier, outlier, and ignore.
 In-distribution regions contain classes known to Cityscapes; ignore regions are ambiguous regions that neither contain anomalies nor are in-distribution regions; and the outlier class contains anomalous instances (see Figure \ref{fig:example1}).
-Ignore regions are ambiguous regions for which a class cannot be defined; common cases in Cityscapes are: bridges, advertisement posts, back side of street signs and dark regions where the class could not be determined.
+Ignore regions are ambiguous regions for which a class cannot be defined; common cases in Cityscapes are: bridges, advertisement posts, back sides of street signs and dark regions where the class could not be determined.
 We omit ignore regions in evaluation and discard cases that overlap significantly with these regions.
 We evaluate predictions only for the outlier class, without focusing on evaluation of in-distribution predictions.
 To calculate the final Average Precision (AP) score, we compute a weighted average based on the number of images in each dataset.

+Altogether, our instance segmentation versions of Fishyscapes L\&F, RoadAnomaly21 and RoadObstacle21 provide a diverse setting for numerical experiments.
+The objects vary considerably in their size and, in particular in RoadAnomaly, the scenes have strongly varying numbers of instances, see \cref{fig:mask-distribution}.

 \parag{Labeling Policy.} In RoadAnomaly21, anomalies are of arbitrary size, located anywhere on the image, containing highly diverse samples.
 Each individual object, such as an animal or object, is labeled as an individual object without introducing group labels.
 FS L\&F mainly contains anomalies on the road, separate objects such as stacked boxes, which are treated as separate instances.
 Only ambiguous regions are treated as ignore for RoadAnomaly21 and FS L\&F. For RoadObstacle21, however, only the drivable area is considered an inlier, and everything outside the drivable area, including anomalies, are labeled as ignore regions.
 Gaps within complex anomalies are also treated as ignore regions.
 Each labeled object on an image is given a unique identifier.
-Bounding boxes are also generated to facilitate anomaly localization.
+Bounding boxes are also generated to facilitate anomaly localization and allow for the evaluation of anomaly object detection.